How many residents are in your program?

-The majority of us live right across the bridge in Philly (~15 minute drive or a 10 minute ride on the PATCO).
-A handful of our residents live nearby in the NJ and PA suburbs.
+About half of us live right across the bridge in Philly (~15 minute drive or a 10 minute ride on the PATCO); the other half lives nearby in the NJ (primarily Cherry Hill, Collingswood and Haddonfield regions)

-Do you guys get together outside of the hospital?
+Do your residents get together outside of the hospital?

 Of course!
-We love grabbing drinks together after shifts, going to Philadelphia sporting events (go Phillies!), taking trips to the beach, and just hanging out exploring Philly together.
-Some of our favorite department-sponsored events include our annual residency retreat to the Jersey Shore, journal clubs, Lubkin’s flag football game, Byrne’s game night, and the annual holiday party.
+We love grabbing drinks together after shifts, going to Philadelphia sporting events (go Phillies!), taking trips to the beach, and just hanging out together.
+Some of our favorite department-sponsored events include our annual residency retreat to the Jersey Shore, poolside journal clubs, Byrne’s game night, and the annual holiday party.

-We love our pups (and cats!); we’re also into hiking, Peloton-ing, weightlifting, running, trips to the beach, beer gardening, bar trivia, going to concerts at the BB&T, and exploring Philly’s awesome restaurant scene.
+We love our pups (and cats!); we’re also into hiking, Peloton-ing (#CooperEM), running, trips to the beach, beer gardening, bar trivia, going to concerts at BB&T Pavilion, exploring Philly’s awesome restaurant scene...the list goes on!

 Why should I train at Cooper?